 Hi.

-And I am afraid that these Democrats and their allies like Spectre are gonna allow a terrorist attack to occur.
+I am scared and I am angry over all this wiretapped so-called discussion because I'm looking at a job in New York City and I am afraid that these Democrats and their allies like Spectre are going to allow a terrorist attack to occur.

 I mean, people who don't even deserve any civil rights.

-They're playing politics with the lives of the American people, and it's got to stop.
+They're playing politics with the lives of the American people and it's got to stop.

 I don't know what it cannot be more clear that there are people out there who want to kill us.